chanzuckerberg/fogg/docs/TUTORIAL.md

 Imagine that you are a company named Acme Corporation and want to deploy staging and production versions of your website where each one consists of a single server (let's keep it simple).

 Note that fogg works by generating Terraform and Make files.
-It does not run any terraform commands for you.
+It does not run any Terraform commands for you.

 Also note that we're not going to create the actual infrastructure here, just the scaffolding.

 1. *install fogg*

-    Go to https://github.com/chanzuckerberg/fogg/releases and download the latest version for your OS/arch.
-Put it in your $PATH and make it executeable.
+    Go to https://github.com/chanzuckerberg/fogg/ and follow the directions for installation of `fogg`.

 1. *create a working directory*